 PLAYER EQUIPMENT

 Each player must not use equipment or wear anything which is dangerous to himself or another player.
 Jewelry is NOT permissible.
 All jewelry, including, but not limited to necklaces, bracelets, watches, fitness/activity trackers, rings, earrings, barrettes, bobby pins, beads and any other hair accessories that are hard or sharp must be removed.
 Please note, earrings cannot be taped or bandaged, they must be removed.
 However, medical IDs and jewelry of a religious nature will be allowed if taped down/covered properly.
 Soft fabric wraps are permitted provided no metal is present.
-For all games players are required to wear the uniform jersey, shorts, and socks if provided by the program, shin guards and appropriate footwear.
+For all games; players are required to wear the uniform jersey, shorts, and socks if provided by the program, shin guards and appropriate footwear.
 At practices the appropriate footwear and shin guards completely covered by socks are required equipment.
 Players should also have their own appropriately sized soccer ball for practices and bring enough water to both their games and practices.

 Appropriate footwear is defined, for our purpose, as soccer style cleats, suitable non-cleated athletic shoes, or turf shoes.
 No metal cleats/spikes are permitted.